Peh-Suan/PlotPolarGAMM/README.md

 #### fontSize
 The font size.
 #### returnData
 Whether to return the fitted data as a dataframe.
-If False, it will return a plotly plot.
+If False, it will return a Plotly plot.